celestiaorg/celestia-app/specs/src/specs/consensus.md

 ### `block.availableData.transactionData`

 Transactions are applied to the state.
 Note that _transactions_ mutate the state (essentially, the validator set and minimal balances), while _messages_ do not.
-See [the architecture documentation](./architecture.md) for more info.

 `block.availableData.transactionData` is simply a list of [WrappedTransaction](./data_structures.md#wrappedtransaction)s.
 For each wrapped transaction in this list, `wrappedTransaction`, with index `i` (starting from `0`), the following checks must be `true`: